Sonic Battle

 Gameplay

-Each player has a health bar and an "Ichikoro Gauge".
-When health is completely depleted, the player is KO'd and loses one life (in a survival match) or the one who KO'd them gets a point (in a KO match).
+Each player has a health bar and an "Ichikoro Gauge"[4].
+When health is completely depleted, the player is KO'd and loses one life (in a Survival match) or the one who KO'd them gets a point (in a KO or Time match).
 The Ground, Air, and Defend settings are chosen at the beginning of the match, and every time the player respawns.
 As a player takes damage, blocks attacks, or heals, the Ichikoro Gauge fills up.
-When it is full, the next special move the player does will instantly KO anyone it hits.
-However, if they chose to defend against that type of special, or successfully block, their Ichikoro Gauge will be filled instantly.
+When it is full, the next Special Move the player does will instantly KO anyone it hits.
+However, if they chose to defend against that type of Special Move, or successfully block, their Ichikoro Gauge will be filled instantly.
 Players healing damage will also slowly fill up their Ichikoro Gauge, but are still vulnerable to attacks.

 Characters